 With a passion for tech and social impact, I'm an expert in shaping narratives, setting the agenda, and mobilising communities to drive economic development in Africa.

-Hi, I'm Akinyi.
+Hi, I'm Akinyi

 Me in short:

 I write and speak regularly about business, culture, and politics in Africa as well as on diversity and women's issues.
-In the past, I've written and blogged for think tanks like the Center for American Progress, CIAM-Public Health Research and Development Centre, and WellDone, as well as media outlets such as NPR, Quartz, Slate, Forbes Middle East, Real Clear Politics, Roads and Kingdoms, Harvard Africa Policy Journal, Fields Magazine, Bella Naija, and more.
+In the past, I've written and blogged for think tanks like the World Economic Forum, Center for American Progress, CIAM-Public Health Research and Development Centre, and WellDone, as well as media outlets such as NPR, Quartz, Slate, Forbes Middle East, Real Clear Politics, Roads and Kingdoms, Harvard Africa Policy Journal, Fields Magazine, Bella Naija, and more.

 The fun stuff:

 Growing up, food in my home was a vibrant pan-African fusion with unique combinations like supakanja (okra stew) and ugali (an East African maize-based side dish similar to polenta).
 Over time, my pan-African outlook extended from the kitchen to the classroom to the workplace.
 Jikoni is part celebration of Africa's history and cuisine, part exercise in cultural anthropology as I sleuth through the origins of many of these dishes.
 I'm an amateur chef, so there will be a lot of trial and error, but hopefully a lot of learning and a great deal of fun.